 Make sure you have an adult chaperone responsible for each of these groups as well.

 These groups are assigned based on the estimated numbers provided on the contract.
-Please contact Matt at email@example.com if you need to make any changes to your schedule or your numbers have changed from your original estimates.
+Please contact Matt (email@example.com or 765-564-2898) if you need to make any changes to your schedule or your numbers have changed from your original estimates.

 Helpful for camp staff, teachers, and parents.
 It is great to have one for each day you are here, using plastic inserts, laminated tags or printing enough stickers for each day works great.